 - Two of your AP, IPC and/or PMC credits will count toward the 34 credits you need to graduate.

 - AP, IPC and PMC credits will not count toward curriculum requirements (Areas of Knowledge, Modes of Inquiry).

 - I heard that I can only use two AP (IPC, PMC) credits toward the 34 credits for graduation.
 Do I need to choose which ones?

 - No. Just have all of your scores sent to Duke.
-The Registrar's office will automatically change the number of credits you need to graduate from 34 to 32.
+The Registrar's office will automatically change the number of credits you need to graduate to 32.

 - I took Calculus BC and do not have my AP scores back yet.
 Will I be able to see them before I have to register for classes?

 - Probably yes.
 AP scores are usually sent by the testing service to the Duke Registrar’s office during the first week of July, and the credits will be posted in on the Academics page under Test Credits.
 You hopefully will see your scores and any Duke credit you receive before registration.